 Our last stop in Pisa with kids was at a park near the Pisa Centrale train station.
 The Giardino Scotto Park has an interesting history, having been a fortified 15th century citadel, a fortress and a private garden at various times.

-In the early 1900โs it was donated to be a park for the citizens of Pisa.
-Today Giardino Scott Park is a perfect spot for a picnic in Pisa.
-Youโll enjoy sitting in the shade of the towering trees on a sunny day, while your children burn off some energy at the playground.
+In the early 1900s it was donated to be a park for the citizens of Pisa.
+Today Giardino Scotto Park is a perfect spot for a picnic in Pisa.
+You’ll enjoy sitting in the shade of the towering trees on a sunny day, while your children burn off some energy at the playground.

 Where to Stay in Pisa with Kids

-We visited Pisa with children in 5 hours, but if you decide to stay a night or two in Pisa with your children you should stay in Central Pisa, north of the River Arno.
-Itโs close to the Leaning Tower of Pisa and the other things to do in Pisa with kids.
-The tourist area of Pisa is reasonably small, so you can walk anywhere in a short amount of time.
+We visited Pisa with children in 5 hours, but if you decide to stay a night or two, I’d look for accommodation in central Pisa, north of the River Arno.
+It’s close to the Leaning Tower of Pisa and the other things to do in Pisa with kids.
+The main tourist area of Pisa is fairly compact, so many families can get around on foot.

 We stayed at vacation home rentals (like Airbnb or VRBO) for most nights on our Italy family vacation.
 We enjoy the family-friendly amenities like separate bedrooms, a kitchen to cook our own meals and laundry facilities.